textpattern/textpattern-default-theme/README.md

 4. No images used at all.
 5. Tested on a wide range of devices, browsers and operating systems.

-You can see the latest version of theme running at http://www.philwareham.co.uk/.
+You can see the latest version of the theme running at http://www.philwareham.co.uk/.

 ## How to use these files